 I use cotton paper and finish the images with a variety of archival fixatives.

 Fungi are the subject of post-Paleolithic cave art and fine digital photography.
 Fungi are living organisms, neither plant nor animal, whose constituents are essential to food, farming, medicine and industry.
-Fungi have altered human consciousness in sacred ceremonies, at millennial raves, and with a single dose, have been effective in treating depression.
+Fungi have altered human consciousness in sacred ceremonies, at millennial raves, and in supported settings, have been effective in treating depression, anxiety and PTSD.
 They fueled Alice’s adventures in wonderland and Harry and Hermione’s hunt for the horcruxes.
-And they are my source for an organic ink that allows me to create imagery that others have described as “an exposition of nature’s quiet and sometimes hidden beauty…not to be missed" and of having a “ghostly quality that is truly captivating.”
+And they are my source for an organic ink that allows me to create imagery that others have described as having a "ghostly quality that is truly captivating" and “an exposition of nature’s quiet and sometimes hidden beauty…not to be missed."